shreaypatel/macroPad/README.md

 <img width="1169" height="780" alt="image" src="https://github.com/user-attachments/assets/6934eb34-03ed-4034-9330-56a760c23162" />

 This concludes my design process.
 Overall, I had a lot of fun making this project and I would say my favourite part was learning how to use KiCad to design PCBs for the first time.
+Here is the onshape document link: https://cad.onshape.com/documents/c0725aa56d0443495cbb7afd/w/927aa1fb6a4206026ca4e494/e/183a6f23183eff95dca8855f

 **BOM:**